 - Set the Input vector layer as fuel and the Clip layer as city_limits.
 Set the output shapefile to be saved in the subfolder as clipped/fuel.shp as shown below.
 You need to click the ... button, then choose Save to File... and select .SHP for the output format.

-- Select the checkbox for adding the result to the canvas (table of contents) so you can verify your work.
+- Select the checkbox for adding the result to the canvas ("Open output file after running algorithm") so you can verify your work.
 Then click Run.
 The new layer should only contain features within the boundary of Philadelphia.

-- In the table of contents, right-click the clipped fuel dataset (not the original one!) and click Save As.
+- In the table of contents, right-click the clipped fuel dataset (not the original one!) and click Export -> Save Features As....
 Make sure that the Format box is set to ESRI Shapefile.

-- Next to the Save as box where you are prompted to put a path, click Browse and set the path for the output dataset as clippedAndProjected/fuel.shp.
+- Next to the File name box where you are prompted to put a path, click the ... button and set the path for the output dataset as clippedAndProjected/fuel.shp.

-- Next to the CRS box, click Select CRS button.
+- Next to the CRS box, click the Select CRS button on the right.
 This is where you'll specify the output projection.
 The nice thing is that you can search.

 - In the Filter box, type pseudo and select WGS 84 / Pseudo Mercator (EPSG: 3857) (not EPSG: 6871).
 Then click OK.